Luis Contreras (jockey): Breeders' Cup

-Competing in the Breeders' Cup Challenge, Contreras qualified for the Juvenile Fillies Turf event at the 2011 Breeders' Cup with his win at the Natalma Stakes.
-After he did not appear at the Juvenile Fillies Turf event, Contreras was seventh in the Juvenile Fillies race and thirteenth at the Juvenile event.
-In other Breeders' Cup editions, Contreras was sixth in the Juvenile event at the 2012 Breeders' Cup.
+Competing at the 2011 Breeders' Cup, Contreras was seventh in the Juvenile Fillies race and thirteenth at the Juvenile event.
+He was sixth in the Juvenile event at the 2012 Breeders' Cup.
 In the Turf Sprint, Contreras had a fourth-place finish at the 2016 Breeders' Cup.

-The following year, Contreras was runner-up at the Filly and Mare Sprint event during the 2017 Breeders' Cup.
-While at the 2018 Breeders' Cup, Contreras raced at the Juvenile, Sprint and Dirt Mile.
-During these events, Contreras was third in the dirt mile, eighth in the sprint and eleventh in the juvenile.
+He was runner-up at the Filly and Mare Sprint event during the 2017 Breeders' Cup.
+Contreras raced in the Juvenile, Sprint and Dirt Mile during the 2018 Breeders' Cup.
+He was third in the Dirt Mile, eighth in the Sprint and eleventh in the Juvenile.

 Overall performance

 In December 2018, Contreras won his 2,000th North American race while competing at Woodbine Racetrack.
-During his career, Contreras has won more than 2,400 races and accumulated over $104 million in prize winnings.
-In Equibase rankings for North American jockeys, Contreras was in the top 100 for earnings since 2009 and top 100 for wins from 2010 to 2020.
-His best performances during these years were a seventh place earnings rank in 2011 and a thirteenth place wins rank in 2017.
+During his career, Contreras has won more than 2,500 races and accumulated over $100 million in prize winnings.
+In Equibase rankings for North American events, he was seventh in earnings during 2011 and thirteenth in wins during 2017.
 Contreras also received the Sovereign Award for Outstanding Jockey in 2011 and 2012.